Malcrove/SeamlessPass/README.md

 # SeamlessPass
-Leveraging Kerberos tickets to get Microsoft 365 access tokens using Seamless SSO
+**Leveraging Kerberos tickets to get Microsoft 365 access tokens using Seamless SSO**

 ---

-SeamlessPass is a tool for obtaining Microsoft 365 access tokens using on-premises Active Directory Kerberos tickets for organization with enabled Seamless SSO (Desktop SSO) feature.
+SeamlessPass is a tool designed to obtain Microsoft 365 access tokens using on-premises Active Directory Kerberos tickets for organizations with Seamless SSO (Desktop SSO) enabled.
+These tokens can be used for further interaction with Microsoft 365 services via APIs or other tools like ROADTools and AADInternals for more offensive capabilities.

 ## Installation